This is a quick list of all the "Lunchtime Listen" Recommendations to date.

 The Hospital Handbook YouTube Playlist of Lunchtime Listens

 This is a playlist of all the YouTube-compatible audiovisual presentations.
-Please go to the specific blogpost for those recommendations that are not YouTube-compatible.

 For Leaders of Integrative Healthcare Programs